With Brenda Frese absent from the sideline, Terps fall at Ohio State

 Maryland announced that guard Lavender Briggs will be transferring to College Park.
 Briggs was second-team all-SEC in 2021 at Florida after averaging 19.5 points.
 The 6-foot-1 guard will enroll in the spring.

 Briggs is rehabbing a stress fracture in her left shin and will be eligible for the 2022-23 season.
-Briggs averaged 12.5 points in 14 games with the Gators this season before getting injured.
+Briggs averaged 12.5 points in 14 games with the Gators this season before she was injured.

 “Lavender is a really talented guard that [can] score and can impact the game in so many ways,” Frese said Wednesday in a statement.
 “She fit right in with our team and we just loved getting to know her.
 She will be a great addition to our program.”